Support for Expectant Parents in Substance Use Recovery

 - Different scenarios possible in labor and birth, along with birth facility procedures and interventions

-- Options such as care providers, birth teams, birth plans, and parenting support resources
+- Options such as care provider types, birth teams, birth plans, and parenting support resources

 - The postpartum recovery time and the initial newborn phase